mkopsho/trout-slayer/README.md

 # trout-slayer
 A small web app to help track where you've caught some fish.

 If you like fishing, this app can help you track where, when, and under what conditions (like weather, gear, lure/bait, etc.) you caught your fish.
-This data is public to everyone in order to help us all because better fishers!
+This data is public to everyone in order to help us all become better fishers!

 # Installation for Local Dev
 ## Rails backend